cnumr/EcoIndex/README.md

 1. Download and install the latest _extented_ version available of Hugo ([Hugo installation procedure](https://gohugo.io/getting-started/installing/)).
-2. Download and install the latest version of NodeJS ([NodeJS download page](https://nodejs.org/en/download/)).
+2. Download and install version 18 of Node.js ([Node.js download page](https://nodejs.org/en/download/)).
-3. From a terminal :
+3. From a terminal:
    1. Clone this repository with the command `git clone https://github.com/cnumr/EcoIndex.git` or with `git clone git@github.com:cnumr/EcoIndex.git` if you prefer to use SSH.
-   2. Install the latest dependencies with the command `npm install`.
+   2. Install the dependencies with the command `npm install`.
    3. Start the Hugo server with the command `hugo server`.
 4. Go to <http://localhost:1313> with your web browser.